Here’s an overview of the graphite market in H1 2019 and what market participants are expecting for the rest of the year.

 “This has seen a divergence in the pricing structures of flake feedstock and value-added materials, which have been relatively stable in comparison,” he added.

-According to the expert, prices for feedstock have certainly come down as the new supply hit the market, but not as much as some have indicated.
+According to the expert, prices for feedstock have certainly come down as new supply has hit the market, but not as much as some have indicated.

 Chart via Benchmark Mineral Intelligence.

 Benchmark Mineral Intelligence expects the anode market to grow from around 160,000 tonnes in 2018 to 200,000 tonnes in 2019.
-Looking further ahead, Roskill expects demand from the battery sector to account for about 45 percent of natural graphite demand and around 25 percent of total demand by 2028.
+Further ahead, Roskill expects demand from the battery sector to account for about 45 percent of natural graphite demand and around 25 percent of total demand by 2028.

-Looking over to the synthetic graphite sector, analysts at Roskill pointed to availability constraints in the supply of raw material needle coke translating to a shortage in synthetic graphite.
+Looking over to the synthetic graphite sector, analysts at Roskill pointed to availability constraints in the supply of raw material needle coke, which is translating to a shortage in synthetic graphite.

 Prices have fallen significantly in recent months. “(However,) they have been kept high by rapidly increasing demand from the synthetic graphite electrode industry, as China shifts to higher levels of crude steel production via electric arc furnace (EAF) — a technology which relies on graphite electrodes,” the analysts added.

-Graphite electrodes demand accounted for more than a third of synthetic graphite demand in 2018 and more than half of total graphite demand.
+Graphite electrode demand accounted for more than a third of synthetic graphite demand in 2018 and more than half of total graphite demand.
 This type of graphite is mainly used in EAF steelmaking.